Onesided livebearer

 Jenynsia is a genus of freshwater fishes in the family Anablepidae.
 Like Anableps species, they are onesided livebearers: some sources indicate that they only mate on one side, right-"handed" males with left-"handed" females and vice versa.
-However other sources dispute this.
+However, other sources dispute this.
 These South American fish are viviparous.

 Distribution

 Species of the genus are distributed in the Río de la Plata Basin and Atlantic coastal drainages from Río Negro Province, Argentina, to the city of Rio de Janeiro, Brazil, and in the Andean drainages of northwest Argentina and southern Bolivia.

 Taxonomy

 Jenynsia is the sister group to the genus Anableps and both are classified in the subfamily Anablepinae; together with the genus Oxyzygonectes they compose the family Anablepidae.
 Jenynsia contains two subgenera.
-Members of the subgenus Plesiojenysia Ghedotti, 1998, are distributed in the uplands of southern Brazil.
+Members of the subgenus Plesiojenynsia Ghedotti, 1998, are distributed in the uplands of southern Brazil.
 Members of the subgenus Jenynsia are more widely distributed in southern South America, with one species, J. sanctaecatarinae also found in the uplands of southern Brazil.
 Members of the two subgenera are partially sympatric in southeastern Brazil.